Find Schools

 • Registered Nurse Midwife

-In 2016, there was an estimated number of 6,500 jobs in the United States for Nurse Midwife.
+There were about 6,500 jobs for Nurse Midwife in 2016 (in the United States).
 New jobs are being produced at a rate of 20% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Nurse Midwife by 2026.
 The BLS estimates 500 yearly job openings in this field.

 undefined